Jiu: Gentle | Jitsu: Art

 Gi vs No-Gi

 The traditional practice attire is called a Gi, a two-piece garment consisting of loose fitting pants and a heavy weight cotton jacket, tied with a cloth belt.
 No-Gi attire usually consists of shorts and/or tights (a.k.a spats) and a close fitting shirt (a.k.a. rash guard).
-There are benefits to training in both Gi and No Gi, so we practice using both, alternating days.
+There are benefits to training in both Gi and No Gi, so we practice with each, alternating days.

 • Gi: Provides more grips